1933 Banking Act

-Although the 1933 Banking Act thus fulfilled Congressional designs and, at least in its deposit insurance provisions, was resisted by the Franklin Delano Roosevelt Administration, it later became considered part of the New Deal.
+Although the 1933 Banking Act thus fulfilled Congressional designs and, at least in its deposit insurance provisions, was resisted by the Franklin D. Roosevelt administration, it later became considered part of the New Deal.
 The deposit insurance and many other provisions of the Act were criticized during Congressional consideration.
 The entire Act was long-criticized for limiting competition and thereby encouraging an inefficient banking industry.
 Supporters of the Act cite it as a central cause for an unprecedented period of stability in the U.S. banking system during the ensuing four or, in some accounts, five decades following 1933.

 Creation of FDIC and federal deposit insurance

 The 1933 Banking Act established (1) the Federal Deposit Insurance Corporation (FDIC); (2) temporary FDIC deposit insurance limited to $2,500 per accountholder starting January 1934 through June 30, 1934; and (3) permanent FDIC deposit insurance starting July 1, 1934, fully insuring $5,000 per accountholder.
 1934 legislation delayed the effectiveness of the permanent insurance system.
 The Banking Act of 1935 repealed the permanent system and replaced it with a system that fully insured balances up to $5,000 and provided no insurance for balances above that amount.
 Over the years, the limit has been raised which reached up to its current limit of $250,000.

 The 1933 Banking Act required all FDIC-insured banks to be, or to apply to become, members of the Federal Reserve System by July 1, 1934.
 The Banking Act of 1935 extended that deadline to July 1, 1936.
 State banks were not eligible to be members of the Federal Reserve System until they became stockholders of the FDIC, and thereby became an insured institution.
 1939 legislation repealed the requirement that FDIC-insured banks join the Federal Reserve System.

 Before 1950, the laws establishing the FDIC and FDIC insurance were part of the Federal Reserve Act.
 1950 legislation created the Federal Deposit Insurance Act (FDIA).